-An important consequence of having children is that they create ex-post wage differences between men and women.
+An important consequence of having children is that they create ex-post wage differences between married men and women.
 The basic reason for such differences is biological in nature.
 The mother is the one who gives birth as she is more capable of taking care of the child at least initially.
 As noted by Becker (1993) this initial difference may have large economic consequences.
 When the mother takes care of the child, her future earning capacity erodes.
-Then, because of the reduced earning capacity of the mother and her inherent advantage in child care, a pattern of specialization arises, whereby the father works more in the market and the mother works more at home; see, also, Chichilnisky (2005) and Albanesi and Olivetti (2009).
+Then, because of the reduced earning capacity of the mother and her inherent advantage in child care, a pattern of specialization arises, whereby the father works more in the market and the mother works more at home.
 This pattern is most pronounced if the couple remains married and can coordinate activities.
-Following separation, however, the allocation of time may change, and a custodial mother may spend less time on her child if she remarries, because a foster father cares less about the child than a natural father.

-The ex-post asymmetry between parents can have strong implications for the divorce decision and the incentive to produce children.
-Because men maintain or increase their earning capacity during marriage, they have higher expected gains from divorce.
+Following separation, however, the allocation of time may change, and a custodial mother may spend less time on her child.
+This can happen either because she remains single and must work, or because she remarries but the foster father cares less about the child than a natural father.
+This ex-post asymmetry between parents can have strong implications for the divorce decision and the incentive to produce children.
+Because men maintain or increase their earning capacity during marriage. they have higher expected gains from divorce.
 Under divorce at will, they will initiate the divorce, at some situations in which the mother would like to maintain the marriage.
 If transfers within marriage are limited due to a large component of public consumption, separations will be inefficient, implying that the gains from having children are smaller to the mother than to the father.
 Because the production of children requires both parents, the mother may avoid birth in some situations in which the husband would like to have a child.
 The consequence is then an inefficient production of children.